 During the semester in which the student registers for Thesis Research, the student works with his or her thesis supervisor to complete a prospectus.
 The prospectus, not to exceed ten pages, must be approved by the thesis supervisor before the student begins to write the thesis.
 The approved prospectus must be submitted to the Associate Dean's office.
 The student must work closely with the thesis supervisor throughout all stages of thesis work.

 The student must submit the thesis at least 60 days prior to the anticipated date of graduation.
 The thesis supervisor and second reader will evaluate the thesis and determine the grade (passing grades: B- and above).
 A student who receives a failing grade will have an opportunity to revise and resubmit the thesis during the following semester provided that the time limitation has not expired.

-Up to twelve hours may be transferred into the Th.M. from the Southwestern M.Div.
-Transferred courses must be in the major selected for the Th.M.
+Up to six hours may be transferred into the ThM from a MDiv earned from Southwestern Seminary or an accredited institution.
+Transferred courses must be in the major selected for the ThM.

-A Th.M. graduate who pursues a Ph.D. in the School of Evangelism and Missions may apply the Graduate Research Seminar, the Ph.D.
-Reading Seminars, and the thesis to the Ph.D. degree.
+A ThM graduate who pursues a PhD in the School of Evangelism and Missions may apply one PhD research seminar and a ThM thesis, if applicable, to the PhD degree.

 We’re here to answer them.
 Reach out to our Admissions Team and we’ll be in touch by phone, text, or email.